Maximus of Tyre

 Maximus of Tyre (Μάξιμος Τύριος; fl. late 2nd century AD), also known as Cassius Maximus Tyrius, was a Greek rhetorician and philosopher who lived in the time of the Antonines and Commodus, and who belongs to the trend of the Second Sophistic.
 His writings contain many allusions to the history of Greece, while there is little reference to Rome; hence it is inferred that he lived longer in Greece, perhaps as a professor at Athens.
-Although nominally a Platonist, he is really an Eclectic and one of the precursors of Neoplatonism.
+Although nominally a Platonist, he is really a sophist rather than a philosopher, although he is still considered one of the precursors of Neoplatonism.

 Writings

 The Dissertations

 There exist 41 essays or discourses on theological, ethical, and other philosophical subjects, collected into a work called The Dissertations.
 The central theme is God as the supreme being, one and indivisible though called by many names, accessible to reason alone:

 In such a mighty contest, sedition and discord, you will see one according law and assertion in all the earth, that there is one God, the king and father of all things, and many gods, sons of God, ruling together with him.

 As animals form the intermediate stage between plants and human beings, so there exist intermediaries between God and man, viz. daemons, who dwell on the confines of heaven and earth.
 The soul in many ways bears a great resemblance to the divinity; it is partly mortal, partly immortal, and, when freed from the fetters of the body, becomes a daemon.
 Life is the sleep of the soul, from which it awakes at death.
 The style of Maximus is superior to that of the ordinary sophistical rhetorician, but scholars differ widely as to the merits of the essays themselves.

 Dissertation XX discusses "Whether the Life of a Cynic is to Be Preferred".
 He begins with a narrative of how Prometheus created mankind, who initially lived a life of ease "for the earth supplied them with aliment, rich meadows, long-haired mountains, and abundance of fruits" – in other words, a Garden of Eden that resonates with Cynic ideas.
 It was "a life without war, without iron, without a guard, peaceful, healthful unindigent".